istio/istio/pilot/doc/testing.md

 Also, copy the same file to `/home/ubuntu/.kube/config` in the VM, and make sure that the file is readable to user `ubuntu`.

-_Note2_: If you are using GKE, please make sure you are using static client certificates before fetching cluster credentials:

-    gcloud config set container/use_client_certificate True

-_Note3_: The optional `-h` flag should point to a Docker registry that you have access to push images.
+_Note2_: The optional `-h` flag should point to a Docker registry that you have access to push images.

 ## Code linters